apache/spark/docs/ml-features.md

 ---
 layout: global
-title: Extracting, transforming and selecting features
+title: Extracting, transforming and selecting features - spark.ml
-displayTitle: Extracting, transforming and selecting features
+displayTitle: Extracting, transforming and selecting features - spark.ml
 ---

 This section covers algorithms for working with features, roughly divided into these groups: